 Birr Castle Science Centre & Gardens

 Birr Castle has stood in Ireland since the Anglo-Normans built a castle on the motte.
 The castle was held by the O’Carrolls until the 1580’s when it was sold to the Ormond Brothers.
 By 1620 the castle was a ruin and James the 1st granted it to the Parsons family.
 In the 17th century, the castle survived two sieges and over the course of time until the 19th century the castle was ‘modernised’ and improved upon.
 Birr Castle as you see it today was completed by the 1860s and today is lived in by the Parson’s family.

-Birr Castle is around a 2-hour drive from Dublin but it is well worth the trip.
+Birr Castle is located in Offaly which is around a 2-hour drive from Dublin but it is well worth the trip.
 The Hidden Heartland’s of Ireland has a lot to offer that many tourists tend to miss on the rush to well-known sites.
 It’s easiest to rent a car to really see the Heartland’s of Ireland and Birr Castle is no exception, there are ways to get here via bus and train but it could take you up to 4 hours or more.

 Birr Castle, is a private home and is rarely seen on the inside but the gardens of Birr are famous and home to an abundance of rare plants, collected by the Earls of Rosse on their travels around the world.
 Covering over 50 hectares you will find the world’s tallest box hedges, over 40 champion trees, over 2000 species of plant as well as rivers, lake and waterfalls.
 It now has plant material collected and subscribed for by 3 generations of the family, as well as some of the most famous plant hunters, past and present.